imohit159/starters-with-auth/rest-workspace-mongo/README.md

-# Modular monolith auth starter (pnpm workspace)
+# rest-workspace-mongo

 Auth-only starter: Express 5 API + Next.js App Router in a pnpm workspace, orchestrated by Turborepo.
 Email/password and Google OAuth, access + rotating refresh cookies, MongoDB/Mongoose.
-Same auth architecture as `modular-monolith`; the difference is one lockfile and `turbo run`.
+Same auth architecture as `rest-apps-mongo`; the difference is one lockfile and `turbo run`.

 Use **pnpm** only.
 Never npm or yarn.